cadeinc/cadeinc.github.io/conferences.md

 ### Notes on the Early History of CADE

-Wolfgang Bibel provided many details of the early CADEs, which have been integrated into the list above
 Peter Andrews provided many details of the early CADEs.
 He noted ...
+"Evidently the conference at Versailles, France, in 1968 was not considered part of the CADE sequence of conferences by the early CADE organizers (one of whom was Wolfgang Bibel)."

-The conferences 1968 to 1979 were not part of the CADE sequence of conferences.
+It turns out that none of the conferences 1968 to 1979 were really part of the CADE series.
-Wolfgang Bibel reports ...
+Wolfgang Bibel reported ...
 "The term CADE was used for the very first time for CADE-1980, the Fifth International Conference on Automated Deduction (the numbering added after the reconstruction of the history), held in Les Arcs, Frankreich,